-13. Check the lighting system for operation (see section "Transportation equipment", on page 55).
+13. Check the lighting system for operation.

 The warning signs and yellow reflectors must be clean and undamaged.

 - The permissible maximum speed of the machine is 40 km/h1).
 In particular on bad roads and ways driving may only take place at a considerably lower speed than specified!
 Switch on the all round lighting (if available), which is subject to authorisation, prior to starting a journey and check operation.
 In bends take into consideration the wide sweep and the centrifugal mass of the machine. - 1) The permissible maximum speed for attached work equipment differs in the various countries according to national traffic regulations.
 Ask your local importer / machine dealer about the maximum permissible speed on public roads.